dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- The spinner is way too big on the search page and causes reflow
+- When searching from index page, allow "back" to bring the regular index - Not sure how to do this
+- The menu could keep the same colors for dark and light mode
+- I could show the amount of results for the searches
+- Instead of not using v-html for search results ShortCard I should sanitize most tags on the backend, looks like a is already removed?
 - Syntax highlight theme could be chosen closer to theme color in dark mode
 - When the menu is open we could lower the opacity of the permanently-sticky header
 - Navigating to a non-existing tag using a NuxtLink client-side show the spinner forever (it works fine with SSR -> Show the 404 page) - Might not be an issue "in prod"